Kenta7221/PacMan-in-C3/README.md

 - Linux or Windows OS
 - C3 compiler (c3c)
 ## Instalation
-All the necessary steps in order to download the C3 compiler can be found on the official website [Install C3 Compiler](https://c3-lang.org/getting-started/prebuilt-binaries/)
+All the necessary steps in order to download the C3 compiler can be found on the official website: [Install C3 Compiler](https://c3-lang.org/getting-started/prebuilt-binaries/)
 ## Compiling a program
 1. Open a terminal and navigate to the PacMan
 ```bash